C# WhenAll

 var t3 = Task.Run(() => DoWork(3));Code language: C# (cs)

-Third, use the Task.WhenAll() method to wait for three tasks to complete.
+Third, use the Task.WhenAll() method to wait for three tasks to be completed.
 The method returns an array of integers stored in the results variable:

 int[] results = await Task.WhenAll(t1, t2, t3);Code language: C# (cs)